jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 You should see 100 different disks and some information about them, such as the serial number, model and the capacity of them.
 The dataset contains a lot of columns, such as [S.M.A.R.T data](https://en.wikipedia.org/wiki/Self-Monitoring,_Analysis_and_Reporting_Technology) that contains information about the disks.

 We can now try to summarize the data.
 For example, what is the total count of each model of hard drive, and what is the capacity of the hard drives in GB?
-Below is a task and a couple of questions that you could try to answer using Trino.
+Below is a task and a couple of questions that you could try to answer using Hive.

-**Tasks:** Answer the following questions using Trino
+**Tasks:** Answer the following questions using Hive

 - What is the total count of each model of hard drive?
 - What is the capacity of the different hard drive models?